 With a Bible in hand, a shy young girl in the Philippines is living out the true purpose of the Great Commission.

 Sitting outside on wooden benches in two neat rows is a group of children.
 The little boys are barefoot and grinning, the girls wear their neat maroon and white school uniforms.
-It’s a tough task for any teacher to keep a bunch of five- to ten-year-olds in line, but the young girl with the sweet smile does it with ease.
-And when 13-year-old Rodeline picks up her Bible and begins sharing her favourite stories, they can’t take their eyes off her.
+It’s a tough task for any teacher to keep a bunch of 5- to 10-year-olds in line, but the young girl with the sweet smile does it with ease.
+And when 13-year-old Rodelin picks up her Bible and begins sharing her favourite stories, they can’t take their eyes off her.

 Since she was 10, Rodelin has led what may be the Philippines’ most unusual Bible study group.
 With six younger siblings of her own, Rodelin is used to entertaining younger children.
 There’s a lot of them in her community, teasing one another and running along the path next to the mangrove swamp.
 She began teaching her young friends the songs she learned at the Compassion centre run through her local church, and soon she was telling them Bible stories.

 “Whatever I learned from the centre I would teach my students,” she says.
 “I am happy to lead them in worship and give the message through stories.
 My focus is to lead kids to Christ, both sponsored and non-sponsored children.”

 By the time Rodelin was 11, she had led 23 of her friends to know Christ.
 “She’s no ordinary girl,” says Rema, director of the child development centre which Rodelin attends.
 “She’s an agent of transformation.”